endoflife-date/endoflife.date/README.md

 Keep track of various EOL dates as they are approaching.
 Visit <https://endoflife.date> for a list of supported tools.

 Add more by filing a PR on GitHub.

+## License

+Licensed under the [MIT License](https://nemo.mit-license.org/).
+See LICENSE file for details.